ASUcicilab/Colonias_Water_ML/README.md

 This is the source code for reproducing results shown in the Colonias paper

 ## Dataset
 Original datset is obtained from **Rural Community Assistance Partnership** (RCAP) on the GIS web platform named [Phase II Colonia Web Map ](https://crginc.maps.arcgis.com/apps/webappviewer/index.html?id=1d3a4eefcaee45519603e4aac90a223e).
+It also can be downloaded from the folder `dataset/Colonias.gdb `.

 There are two sets of datasets (`colonias_N_norm.csv` and `colonias_Y_norm.csv`) as inputs of the workflow. `colonias_N_norm.csv` contains the water service information of colonias without public water services. `colonias_Y_norm.csv` contains the water service information of colonias with public water services.
 You can find them under the folder `dataset/`